 Is short-term gratification ruining us?
-That immediate pleasure you feel produces a quick dopamine fix but does it keep you happy in the long run?
-Being a society of instant gratification has many downfalls.
+That immediate pleasure you feel produces a quick dopamine fix, but does it keep you happy in the long run?
+Being in a society of instant gratification has many downfalls.
 We are accustomed to having what we want instantly.
-This has made us spoilt we, therefore, feel discouraged about long-term goals or waiting to work towards things because they seem too challenging.
+This has made us so spoilt we, therefore, feel discouraged about working towards long-term goals.

-Food takes time to grow and harvest with the seasons, as does the circle of life lessons.
-Things that take time to teach us many vital lessons for survival.
+Just like food takes time to grow and harvest, so does the circle of life lessons.
+Things take time to teach us many vital lessons for survival.

 More importantly, what is this short-term gratification pattern teaching our children?